Outline of the exhibition

 6. The lower end of the sword plane

-7. Tategu connecting joint models (reinstatement)
+7. Tategu connecting joint models (recovery)

 Venue video

-Related events
+Related Events

 ※Applications will be accepted in order of arrival, online only,